 Birders and non-birders alike will enjoy this well-made, informative and entertaining documentary.
 Whether you followed the 2004 Ivory-billed Woodpecker rediscovery story closely or not, check out Ghost Bird.
 I give Ghost Bird 5 Goldfinches out of 5.

-The Ghost Bird DVD is available for purchase via Amazon.
+Ghost Bird is available for streaming via Amazon.
 My review is based on a theatrical screening.